Dean Wicks

-After Mick has disappeared and presumed dead on Christmas Day 2022, Shirley decides to stay with Carly and her grandson.

-Off-screen, she also reunites with Dean when staying with Carly and it is revealed through a social media photo posted by Carly which Linda sees in February 2023, leaving her horrified.
+Since returning in 2023, Dean's storylines have included going into business with Ian (Adam Woodyatt) and Cindy Beale (Michelle Collins), continuing to deny that he raped Linda Carter (Kellie Bright), building a relationship with his daughter Jade Masood (Elizabeth Green), a brief romance with Cindy's daughter Gina Knight (Francesca Henry), tampering with Jade's medication to prevent her from moving to Pakistan, blaming Jean Slater (Gillian Wright) for Jade's subsequent failing health, and being framed by Linda, Sharon Watts (Letitia Dean), Stacey Slater (Lacey Turner), Denise Fox (Diane Parish), Kathy Beale (Gillian Taylforth) and Suki Panesar (Balvinder Sopal) for the murder of Keanu Taylor (Danny Walters) on Christmas Day 2023 during The Six storyline.
+During his trial, Dean finally admitted to raping Linda which led to his exit from the show, after receiving a nine year prison sentence.

 Creation and development

 Character creation

-In September 2005, an official BBC press report announced the arrival of a new family of characters who would be joining the soap early in 2006.
+In September 2005, an official BBC press report announced the arrival of a new family of characters joining the soap early in 2006.
 The Wickses were an extension of Brian Wicks's (Leslie Schofield) family, a minor character that had appeared briefly in the 1980s as the second husband of the more prominent character Pat Butcher (Pam St Clement) and father of Simon Wicks (Nick Berry).
 The first of the trio of characters to arrive was Deano, played by Matt Di Angelo, branded by the press as a "heart-throb".
 Deano was described as "cocky, charismatic [with] an eye for the ladies and doesn't see anyone as out of his league".
-Commenting on his casting, Di Angelo said, "I can't wait to join EastEnders to play Deano.
+Di Angelo commented on his casting, "I can't wait to join EastEnders to play Deano.
 He's a combination of a young Alfie Moon (Shane Richie) and Del Boy (David Jason).
 He rates himself quite highly too so he's going to have lots of fun in the square."

 Di Angelo began filming for the soap at the end of 2005 and was first seen on-screen as Deano in January 2006.
 The character was quickly joined in the soap's setting of Walford by his father Kevin Wicks (Phil Daniels) and sister Carly Wicks (Kellie Shirley).
 Executive producer Kate Harwood commented, "The Wicks family is going to be a force to be reckoned in Walford".
 The characters' introduction was branded by the press as an attempt to "spice up the show", following the announced departures of many popular and long-running characters, such as Sharon and Dennis Rickman (Letitia Dean and Nigel Harman), Chrissie Watts (Tracy-Ann Oberman), Kat and Alfie Moon (Jessie Wallace and Shane Richie), Sam Mitchell (Kim Medcalf), Johnny Allen (Billy Murray), Jake Moon (Joel Beckett) and Little Mo Mitchell (Kacey Ainsworth).